exakat/exakat/docs/src/FAQ.rst

 * Set environnement variable $JAVA_OPTIONS to large quantities of RAM : JAVA_OPTIONS='-Xms1024m -Xmx6096m';
 * Check that your installation is running with 'gsneo4j' and not 'tinkergraph', in config/exakat.ini.

-`Does exakat runs on Java 8?`_
+`Does exakat runs on Java 7?`_
 ------------------------------

 Exakat itself runs with PHP 7.0+.
-Exakat runs with a gremlin database : gremlin-server 3.2.x is supported, which runs on Java 8.
+Exakat relies on a gremlin database : gremlin-server 3.2.x and 3.3.x are supported, which runs on Java 8.

-Java 9 is experimental, and is being tested.
+Java 9 and up are experimental.
 Java 7 used to be working, but is not supported anymore : it may still work, though.

 `Where can I find the report`_